Certificate Transparency

 Log list changes

-Chrome’s CT Log Lists are updated daily.
-Most changes to log states included in the CT Log Lists, and all schema or URL changes, are announced on ct-policy@.
+Chrome’s log lists are updated daily.
+Changes to the log lists’ schema or URL are announced on ct-policy@.
 Users of the log list should subscribe to and follow ct-policy@ to ensure they stay apprised of any changes that may affect them.

 Availability, and SLAs